-Re-evaluating my own biases also motivates many of the inquiries– I accrue valuable information from interacting with my subjects which really electrifies my work in the studio.
-In 2016 I got an opportunity to kayak in Antarctica and experienced a life-changing epiphany.
-I felt the place breathe and speak and gained clarity about the aliveness of the allegedly inanimate.
-It was as if the very awake creature that is Antarctica cast a spell to enable me to ingest both her majesty and vulnerability.
-The Unreal Real series was driven by an urgent need to disseminate the evidence I gathered about this magical disappearing place.
-Witnessing the animacy of Antarctica led me to scrutinize the assumed lesser status of other nonhuman beings and to question the hierarchy in general.
+The Unreal Real series also materialised as my experience, concepts and process flowed together.
+After I had the opportunity to work and kayak in Antarctica, I felt a life-changing epiphany.
+I witnessed the place breathe and speak and gained conviction about the aliveness of the allegedly inanimate.
+It was as if the very awake creature that is Antarctica cast a spell to enable me to ingest both her majestic power as well as her vulnerability.
+The Unreal Real series was driven by an urgent need, if not duty, to disseminate and share the evidence I gathered about this magical disappearing place.
+It took me a year in the studio of tracing and studying aspects of the landscape in my photographs to grasp how to share the feeling of the South Pole.
+During this process I realized that witnessing the animacy of Antarctica led me to scrutinize the assumed lesser status of other nonhuman beings while deepening my questioning of the hierarchy in general.

-Below you will find writings from current guides as well as excerpts from reviews on a few bodies of work to hopefully complement the images you see on my site.
+Below you will find examples of influential writings as well as excerpts from reviews on a few bodies of work

 2. QUERIES: HOW DO WE DEFINE PEOPLE?